 Tza'ar Ba'alei Chayim

-Tzar Ba’alei Chayim צער בעלי חיים (literally “the suffering of living creatures”) is the tenet in Jewish Law which forbids causing pain to animals.
+Tzar Ba’alei Chayim צער בעלי חיים (literally “the suffering of living creatures”) is the tenet in Jewish Law that forbids causing pain to animals.
 The Torah states explicitly that animals have souls and should be treated with compassion.
 There are many mitzvot in the Torah which teach us how to treat animals.
 The Talmud clarifies that the overarching tenet of Tza’ar Ba’alei Chayim is a mandate from the Torah.
 The Shulchan Aruch states: “It is forbidden, according to the law of the Torah, to inflict pain upon any living creature.
 On the contrary, it is our religious duty to relieve the pain of any creature.”
 In the Guide of the Perplexed (3:48) Maimonides states: “Since the desire of procuring good food necessitates the slaying of animals, the Torah commands that the death of the animal should be the easiest.
 It is not allowed to torment the animal by cutting the throat in a clumsy manner, by piercing it, or by cutting off a limb while the animal is still alive.”
 Tza’ar Ba’alei Chayim is a fundamental value of the Jewish tradition.
 Whether religiously or culturally, showing compassion to all living creatures is part of the Jewish heritage and character.

 Sharks were once the apex predators of the ocean.
-Yet, we have replaced them, and made them our prey.
+Yet, we have replaced them and made them our prey.
 Current practices of Shark Finning and Whaling are cruel and barbaric, and blatant violations of Tza’ar Ba’alei Chayim.

 Tikkun HaYam Shows the Truth About Sharks